argoproj/argo-workflows/docs/running-locally.md

 You have two options:

 1. If you're using VSCode, you use the [Dev-Container](#development-container).
 This takes about 7 minutes.
+This can also be used from the dev-container CLI.
 1. Install the [requirements](#requirements) on your computer manually.
 This takes about 1 hour.

 ## Git Clone